MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/use-secret-environment-variables.md

 # Use Azure Key Vault secrets in Express.js app

-With Azure CLI, Store secrets in Azure Key Vault, then use those secrets programmatically from Key Vault in your Express.js app.
+With Azure CLI, store secrets in Azure Key Vault, then use those secrets programmatically from Key Vault in your Express.js app.

 ## Prepare your development environment